EngineeringKiosk/GermanTechPodcasts/CONTRIBUTING.md

 - Dev culture, team culture of tech/product teams
 - Worklife of devs and tech people (e.g. coping with stress, imposter, etc.)
 - Research of topics mentioned above
-- Tech influence/impact on society (Artificial intelligence (AI), security, etc)
+- Tech influence/impact on society (Artificial intelligence (AI), security, etc.)

 #### What is not `tech` in this context?